 Note that construction may vary in the Soft and Firm models.

 A customizable hybrid foam and spring bed, Helix also comes rolled up, wrapped, and sealed in a box.
-The company sells 15 different mattresses according to your personal preferences, including Plus (made for heavier folks), Luxe options for every model (extra cooling features, height, and body-zoned comfort), and Dual firmness choices (softer on one half and firmer on the other).
+The company sells 15 different mattresses according to your personal preferences, including Plus (made for heavier folks) and Luxe options for every model (extra cooling features, height, and body-zoned comfort).
 For the purposes of this comparison, we will predominantly discuss the Dusk because of its versatility.

 With that being said, even the Helix Dusk has its customization—each mattress comes with a two-cover design with a stretchy and soft top layer and a lower layer for breathability.
 This cover can be upgraded to the Ultra-Cool Knit Cover that should keep your nights even cooler.